 - Authorization: A second person, usually the owner, should have authority to move assets.
 An authorized check signer, for example, has the ability to move cash by signing a check.

 - Recordkeeping: If possible, a third worker should be responsible for posting accounting activity.
 That would include the task of reconciling the bank accounts, for example.

 Ideally, three separate people should handle these duties.
-The AUD test asks many questions on this topic, so make sure that you’re clear about segregation of duties.
+The Audit CPA exam asks many questions on this topic, so make sure that you’re clear about segregation of duties.

-The AUD test can be difficult, particularly if you haven’t worked as an auditor for a CPA firm.
-While this test does not have as many calculations as other tests on the CPA exam, you still need to invest a great deal of time to study.
-Use these tips to pass the AUD test.
+The AUD exam can be difficult, particularly if you haven’t worked as an auditor for a CPA firm.
+While this test does not have as many calculations as other sections of the CPA exam, you still need to invest a great deal of time to study for it.

 Bryce Welker is a regular contributor to Forbes, Inc.com, YEC and Business Insider.
 After graduating from San Diego State University he went on to earn his Certified Public Accountant license and created CrushTheCPAexam.com to share his knowledge and experience to help other accountants become CPAs too.
 Bryce was named one of Accounting Today’s “Accountants To Watch” among other accolades.
 As Seen On Forbes